What can I do to help?

 - Give options.
 When they have finished talking ask them if they are okay to talk through some possible options and next steps.

 - Report to the University and get Support.
 Students and staff can report an incident using the University’s Report and Support system.
-You can also report on someone else’s behalf, but you need to have consent of the person you are reporting on.
+You can also report on someone else’s behalf, but you need to have consent of the person you are reporting for.
 You can choose to do this anonymously or you can request support from an adviser.
 If you choose to talk to an adviser they will be able to talk through the options and support available to you, in confidence.

 - Student Life Adviser.
 An adviser can talk through the University's procedures, how to make a complaint and what support is available, in confidence.